OCR-D/spec/decisions.md

 ### What is NF and why did we choose it?

-Nextflow is a workflow framework that allows the integration of various scripting languages into a single cohesive pipeline.
+Nextflow (NF) is a workflow framework that allows the integration of various scripting languages into a single cohesive pipeline.
 Nextflow also has its own Domain Specific Language (DSL) that extends Groovy (extension of Java).

 We choose it due to its rich set of features:
 - Stream oriented: Promotes programming approach extending Unix pipes model.
-- Fast Prototyping: Let’s you write a computational pipeline from smaller tasks.
+- Fast Prototyping: Lets you write a computational pipeline from smaller tasks.

 - Reproducibility: Supports Docker, Singularity, and 3 other types of containers.
 - Portable: Can run locally, Slurm, SGE, PBS, and cloud (Google, Kubernetes, and AWS).
 - Continuous checkpoints: Each process in the workflow is checkpointed.
 It is possible to retry